 Getting adequate nutrition for their stage of life and any health issues:

-Most vets will say that giving a pet the right level of nutrition is important at all times, but more so during senior years when you want to help them remain energetic and playful.
+Most vets will say that giving a pet the right nutrition level is important at all times, but more so during senior years when you want to help them remain energetic and playful.
 There are, however, no specific rules about what a senior dog needs.
-This is something you’ll want to work out with your vet, asking which sorts of foods would be of benefit to your senior dog based on breed, health issues, fitness levels and more.
+This dog is something you’ll want to work out with your vet, asking which sorts of foods would be of benefit to your senior dog based on breed, health issues, fitness levels and more.

 Ensuring your senior dog gets enough exercise: